Mastercard/flow/message/message-json/README.md

 </dependency>
 ```

-The unit test [`JsonTest`][JsonTest] contains examples of the usage of the message type supplied by this module.
+The unit test [`JsonTest`][JsonTest] contains usage examples for the message type supplied by this module.

 <!-- code_link_start -->